At my business

 You must obtain a permit from Unison if you plan to:

-If you own a contracting business, ensure you and your employees are aware of the safety implications of working around electricity.
-We offer a free Safety education service for non-electrical contracting businesses working in close proximity to electricity.
+Ensure you and your workers are aware of the safety risks and required control measures of working around electricity equipment.
+We offer a free education service for businesses working in close proximity to our electricityassets.